 Books Recommended by the BatGap Facebook Community

 This list is intended as an organic, growing resource assembled from the recommendations by the Batgap Facebook community members.
-For further details on how this first draft was collected, edited, and structured, and how you can contribute, please see the editorial notes below.
+For further details on collecting, editing and structuring, and how you can contribute, please see the editorial notes below.